prolazycoder/StaySphere/README.md

-# StaySphere 🏨🌍
+# StaySphere 🏨🚕🌍

-StaySphere is a full-stack accommodation booking and management platform designed to provide users with a seamless experience for discovering, booking, and managing stays.
-The application focuses on scalability, clean architecture, and real-world backend practices using Java.
+StaySphere is a full-stack travel and accommodation management platform that allows users to book stays **and cabs** through a single integrated system.
+The platform is designed using a Java-based backend architecture with a modern web frontend, focusing on scalability, security, and real-world use cases.

 ---